vdamani/cse15l-lab-reports/lab-report-week1.md

 To look up the course specific account for CSE 15L, this link is to be used: [CSE 15L Course Specific Account](https://sdacs.ucsd.edu/~icc/index.php)

-To start logging into the new course specific account, we need to open a terminal and remotely connect to the server using the following command:
+To start logging into the new course specific account, we need to open a terminal and remotely connect to the server.
+To open a terminal on VSCode, we need to use 'Command + `' or Terminal → New Terminal menu option.
+We will then use the following command to remotely connect:

  > $ ssh cs15lfa22zz@ieng6.ucsd.edu